 The overweight or obese individual is more likely to suffer from OSA.
 With the projected increase in the number of overweight or obese people in the United States, the number suffering from OSA will increase.

 A majority of individuals who suffer from OSA are not diagnosed.
 They have no idea they suffer from the condition.
 As a result, they have taken no action to address the problem.
-In many cases, OSA is initially detected by a significant other, because of the profound problems with snoring.
+In many cases, OSA is initially detected by a significant other because of the profound problems with snoring.

 A recent study of commercial truck drivers by Harvard T.H.
 Chan School of Public Health, University of Minnesota, Morris, Brigham and Women’s Hospital, concluded that truck drivers with untreated OSA have a preventable accident rate five times greater than truckers unafflicted with the condition.

 An estimated 20 percent of all accidents involving big rigs are thought to be caused by sleepy, drowsy, or fatigued drivers.
-OSA is the most common cause of excessive daytime sleepiness or fatigue, including with commercial truck drivers.
+OSA is the most common cause of excessive daytime sleepiness or fatigue, including among commercial truck drivers.

-Call our outstanding team of 18 wheeler accident attorneys at (281) 893-0760 for a no obligation consultation on your rights and options.
+Call our outstanding team of 18-wheeler accident attorneys at (281) 893-0760 for a no-obligation consultation on your rights and options.

 Resources: